Morocco: Government and politics

 As reported in 2022 by The Economist Democracy Index, Morocco is classified as a hybrid regime, ranking third in the MENA region and 95th globally in democracy quality.
-Morocco was given a "difficult" ranking in the 2023 World Press Freedom Index.
+Morocco showed democratic backsliding post-2011.

 Following the March 1998 elections, a coalition government headed by the parliamentary opposition and socialist leader Abderrahmane Youssoufi was formed, composed largely of ministers drawn from opposition parties.
 Prime Minister Youssoufi's government was the country's first-ever government drawn primarily from opposition parties.
 Also, it represented the first opportunity for a coalition of socialists, left-of-centre, and nationalist parties to be included in the government until October 2002.
 It was also the first time in modern Arab political history that a parliamentary opposition coalition assumed power following an election.
 As of November 2025, the current government is headed by Aziz Akhannouch.

 The Constitution of Morocco provides for a monarchy with a Parliament and an independent judiciary.
 With the 2011 constitutional reforms, the King of Morocco retains fewer executive powers, whereas the prime minister's powers have been enlarged.
 The constitution endows the king with honorific powers, among others; he serves as both the country's secular political leader and Amir al-Mu'minin (Commander of the Faithful), directly descended from the prophet Mohammed.
 He chairs the Council of Ministers, selects the prime minister from the party with the most parliamentary seats, and, based on the latter's recommendations, appoints government members.

 The constitution of 1996 theoretically allowed the king to terminate the tenure of any minister, and after consultation with the heads of the higher and lower Assemblies, to dissolve the parliament, suspend the constitution, call for new elections, or rule by decree.
 The only time this happened was in 1965.
 The King is formally the commander-in-chief of the armed forces.